-- (a) For purposes of conducting a hearing and, voting on motions, a quorum or conducting other business of the committee or, a subcommittee quorum shall be a majority of the members of the committee or. - (b) For purposes of conducting the business of a subcommittee established under Site 103.03(c), 5 members of the subcommittee shall constitute a quorum. - (b) (c) For purposes of conducting the business of a subcommittee established under Site 103.03(d), 2 members of the subcommittee shall constitute a quorum. - (d) If a quorum of the committee or a subcommittee is lacking, the members present shall adjourn until a quorum is present.
+- (a) For purposes of conducting a hearing, voting on motions, or conducting other business of the committee, a quorum shall be 7 members of the committee. - (b) For purposes of conducting the business of a subcommittee established under Site 103.03(c), 5 members of the subcommittee shall constitute a quorum. - (c) For purposes of conducting the business of a subcommittee established under Site 103.03(d), 2 members of the subcommittee shall constitute a quorum. - (d) If a quorum of the committee or a subcommittee is lacking, the members present shall adjourn until a quorum is present.

-Site 103.05 Committee Administrator and Staff.
+Site 103.045 Committee Administrator and Staff.

-- (a) Staff support Administrative services for the committee Committee shall be provided by the administrator. - (b) The administrator shall monitor the construction or operation of any energy facility issued a certificate under RSA 162-H and these rules, if and to the extent such monitoring duties are delegated to the administrator pursuant to RSA 162-H:4, III.
+- (a) Administrative services for the Committee shall be provided by the administrator. - (b) The administrator shall monitor the construction or operation of any energy facility issued a certificate under RSA 162-H and these rules, if and to the extent such monitoring duties are delegated to the administrator pursuant to RSA 162-H:4, III.

-- (c) The administrator shall specify the use of any technique, methodology, practice, or procedure approved within a certificate, if and to the extent such duty is delegated to the administrator pursuant to RSA 162-H:4, III-a. - (d) The administrator shall specify minor changes in route alignment to the extent that such changes are authorized by a certificate for those portions of a proposed electric transmission line or energy transmission pipeline for which information was unavailable due to conditions which could not have been reasonably anticipated prior to the issuance of the certificate, if and to the extent such authority is delegated to the administrator pursuant to RSA 162-H:4, III-a. - (e) The administrator, with committee approval, shall engage additional technical, legal, or administrative assistant to the commissioner of the department of environmental services support to fulfill the functions of the committee as are deemed necessary, provided that any such person to be hired by the administrator shall be approved by the chairperson. - (b) The committee shall retain additional administrative, technical and legal assistance as needed to fulfill its responsibilities. - (c) The committee (f) The chairperson or the administrator shall appoint counsel to conduct all prehearing conferences if it promotes, if such appointment would promote the orderly conduct of the proceeding.
+- (c) The administrator shall specify the use of any technique, methodology, practice, or procedure approved within a certificate, if and to the extent such duty is delegated to the administrator pursuant to RSA 162-H:4, III-a. - (d) The administrator shall specify minor changes in route alignment to the extent that such changes are authorized by a certificate for those portions of a proposed electric transmission line or energy transmission pipeline, for which information was unavailable due to conditions which could not have been reasonably anticipated prior to the issuance of the certificate, if and to the extent such authority is delegated to the administrator pursuant to RSA 162-H:4, III-a. - (e) The administrator, with committee approval, shall engage additional technical, legal, or administrative support to fulfill the functions of the committee as are deemed necessary, provided that any such person to be hired by the administrator shall be approved by the chairperson. - (f) The chairperson or the administrator shall appoint counsel to conduct all prehearing conferences, if such appointment would promote the orderly conduct of the proceeding.

-Site 103.06 Counsel for the Public.
+Site 103.056 Counsel for the Public.
 Pursuant to RSA 162-H:9, the attorney general shall appoint an assistant attorney general as counsel for the public in seeking to protect the quality of the environment and in seeking to assure an adequate supply of energy.